NVIDIA/nim-deploy/kserve/README.md

 # Setup

-The following steps assumes a running K8s cluster with KServe installed, kubectl access, and NIM access on NGC.
+The following steps assumes a running K8s cluster with KServe installed (see [here](https://github.com/NVIDIA/cloud-native-stack/tree/master/playbooks#enable-kserve-on-cns) for setup details), kubectl access, and NIM access on NGC.
 The cluster will need a StorageClass that can provide a PV large enough to download and unpack the models (200GB+ for larger models), a LoadBalancer configured in the platform, and supported GPUs for the class of NIM being deployed.

 A single instance of KServe can support many NIMs running the same or different models.
 The first few installation steps are only required once, after initial setup a new NIM can be deployed by creating a single `InferenceService` using the YAML files in [nim-models](https://github.com/NVIDIA/nim-deploy/tree/main/kserve/nim-models).